 Roger Cleveland (who now designs wedges for Callaway) started the Cleveland Golf business in 1979 making tailor made clubs based on classic designs.
 Soon after being bought in 2007 by the same company that owns Srixon, Cleveland's putters took on a distinctly different look.

-The calculator lets you see how well you putt in comparison with PGA Tour pros and where you can improve.
 “Thanks to your tips, I've reduced my putting numbers from the high 40s per round to the high 30s in just 5 rounds and haven't had a 3-putt green in two rounds!
 I've literally cut 10 shots off my putting game in 3 weeks!”
 Elliot, 25 handicap

 Success!

-Your calculator and first putting technique email is on its way to you now.
+Your first email tip is on its way to you now.

 For about five years their designs were full-on futuristic putters and almost entirely face balanced.